zchee/golang-wiki/Modules.md

    $ go test all
    ```

-## Preparing a release
+## How to Prepare for a Release

 Best practices for creating a release of a module are expected to emerge as part of the initial modules experiment.
 Many of these might end up being automated by a [future 'go release' tool](https://github.com/golang/go/issues/26420).

-Some current suggested best practices to consider doing prior to tagging a release:
+Some current suggested best practices to consider prior to tagging a release:

 * Run `go mod -sync` (or if using master: `go mod tidy`) to ensure your current go.mod reflects all possible build tags/OS/architecture combinations (as described [here](https://github.com/golang/go/issues/26571)) and possibly prune any extraneous requirements (as described [here](https://tip.golang.org/cmd/go/#hdr-Maintaining_module_requirements)).